Table of Contents

 In the above, is the C language, the compiler, or the program/programmer the reason for the orders-of-magnitude difference in performance?

 When HLS produces lower quality results than RTL, who is likely at fault?
 In a design contest pitting HLS against RTL, if I get to see the RTL design solution, I will be able to produce a bit- and cycle-true replica RTL from Vivado HLS with only a few esoteric exceptions.
-HLS does not hinder you from expressing most RTL designs you can come up with; it just may not make sense to express RTL through Vivado HLS if I have to specify the same amount and level of details in HLS as in RTL.
+HLS does not hinder you from expressing most RTL designs you can come up with; it just may not make sense to express RTL through Vivado HLS if I have to specify the same amount and level of detail in HLS as in RTL.
 In a compute acceleration design setting, given two comparable designers equally skilled in RTL and HLS respectively, all else being equal, the HLS designer will iterate through the design optimizations (both algorithmic and hardware mapping) much faster than the RTL designer.

 HLS is still evolving, but it is a practical and enabling technology worth learning by hardware designers and by HPC programmers who understand spatial concurrency and memory organization.
 It needs to be used in the right place and used correctly.